TimGeyssens/UIOMatic/docs/usage.md

 ## Override the ToString method ##

+UI-O-Matic will call the *ToString* method when it tries to fetch the tree item names, so make sure to override that one.

+    public override string ToString()
+    {
+        return FirstName + " " + LastName;
+    }

 ## Complete example ##
 Here is a complete example that puts the different bits together.